 They’re also taught how to write a script, manage the lighting, and how to use the camera like an experienced pro.
 Teens also learn what happens beyond the camera and how editing styles can complete the story.

 Apart from these programs, the New York Film Academy also offers shorter courses that last for just a month or even over a series of weekends.
 They also hold special 2-day camps that focus on a particular topic.
-Campers can choose programs in other artistic disciplines like theater, 3D animation, screenwriting, photography and more.
+Campers can choose everything from theater summer camps to those focusing on 3D animation, screenwriting, photography and more.

 The renowned program has film camps in New York, Los Angeles, Florida, and the Harvard University campus.
 They also have online filmmaking workshops.
 To retain the hands-on approach, students are still required to produce their own short movie while being mentored by their instructor.